Casper area residents asked to conserve water due to purifying chemical shortage

 Customers affected include those in Casper, Midwest, Wardwell, Bar Nunn, Edgerton and service districts including Mile-Hi, Poison Spider, Pioneer, 33 Mile Road, Sandy Lake and Lakeview.

-Freel emphasized on Tuesday that nothing has happened with the water treatment plant that serves Casper.
+Freel emphasized last week that nothing has happened with the water treatment plant that serves Casper.

 Those who use wells or their own sources of raw water do not need to conserve, since their supply is not coming from the Central Wyoming Regional Water System.